A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets

 \paragraph{Task formalization} ~ {Robust medical named entity recognition (NER) is the first step in understanding doctor-patient conversations.
 The NER task is designed to automatically predict the boundaries and categories of predefined medical named entities contained in the dialogue.
 Formally, the NER task aims to predict the BIO label $b_{i}^{j} \in \mathcal{B}$ for each token $x_{i,j}$ given the utterance $x_i$. }

-\paragraph{Experimental settings} ~ {We use several popular Chinese named entity models as baselines, including: 1) Lattice LSTM \citep{zhang2018chinese}, an extension of Char-LSTM that incorporates lexical information into native LSTM; 2) BERT \citep{devlin2018bert}, a bidirectional Transformer encoder with large-scale language pre-training; 3) ERNIE \citep{zhang2019ernie}; an improved BERT that adopts entity-level masking and phrase-level masking during pre-training; 4) FLAT \citep{li2020flat}, a flat-lattice Transformer that converts the lattice structure into a flat structure consisting of spans; 5) LEBERT \citep{liu2021lexicon}, a lexicon enhanced BERT for Chinese sequence labelling, which integrates external lexicon knowledge into BERT layers by a lexicon adapter layer.
-We train each model for 10 epochs, using the default parameters of the corresponding code repository.
+\paragraph{Experimental settings} ~ {We use several popular Chinese named entity models as baselines, including: 1) Lattice LSTM \citep{zhang-yang-2018-chinese}, an extension of Char-LSTM that incorporates lexical information into native LSTM; 2) BERT \citep{devlin-etal-2019-bert}, a bidirectional Transformer encoder with large-scale language pre-training; 3) ERNIE \citep{zhang-etal-2019-ernie}; an improved BERT that adopts entity-level masking and phrase-level masking during pre-training; 4) FLAT \citep{li-etal-2020-flat}, a flat-lattice Transformer that converts the lattice structure into a flat structure consisting of spans; 5) LEBERT \citep{liu-etal-2021-lexicon}, a lexicon enhanced BERT for Chinese sequence labelling, which integrates external lexicon knowledge into BERT layers by a lexicon adapter layer; 6) MC-BERT \citep{zhang-etal-2022-cblue}, a BERT model pre-trained on 20M chinese biomedical sentences using whole entity masking and whole span masking; 7) ERNIE-Health \citep{zhang-etal-2019-ernie}, a language model based on ERNIE pre-trained on 126.9G biomedical chinese dataset, including medical dialogues, scientific articles on medicine and healthcare, electronic medical records (EMRs) and electronic textbooks on medicine and clinical pathology.

 For evaluation, we report token-level metrics, including Precision (P), Recall (R) and F1 Score (F1).}

 \paragraph{Experimental Results} ~ {In Table \ref{tab:ner}, we present the experimental results of the NER task.
 All baselines achieve F1 scores around 90\%.
-Among them, Lattice LSTM has the highest Precision, while LEBERT performs best on Recall.
+Among them, ERNIE-Health has the highest Precision and F1 score, while LEBERT performs best on Recall.
+The domain specific language models (LMs) demonstrate a weak advantage over the generic domain LMs.
 The decent performance of the metrics show that the NER task for medical dialogue is highly feasible in our settings.}